SCRT-HQ/VaporShell/docs/glossary/Add-VSRoute53HostedZoneVPC.md

 ## SYNOPSIS
 Adds an AWS::Route53::HostedZone.VPC resource property to the template.
-(Private hosted zones only A complex type that contains information about an Amazon VPC.
+*Private hosted zones only:* A complex type that contains information about an Amazon VPC.
+Route 53 Resolver uses the records in the private hosted zone to route traffic in that VPC.

 ## SYNTAX